dnguyenv/dnguyenv.github.io/_posts/2025-11-04-Conversation-with-life.md

 <img src="/assets/images/marathon25.jpg" alt="Marathon" style="float: left; margin: 0 20px 20px 0; max-width: 250px;">

 *Most days, my life is framed by glass and pixels.*
-I negotiate with code, services, diagrams, dashboards .. problems that submit to logic and version control.
+I negotiate with code, algorithms, services, diagrams, dashboards .. problems that submit to logic and version control.
 It’s satisfying in its own way, but gradually it teaches a quiet illusion, that endurance lives in the mind, that complexity is something you can model, that control is just a well-designed system away.
 Hours pass without my feet touching anything more demanding than an office floor.

 *Then race day arrives and rips that illusion clean off.*